veggiemonk/awesome-docker/README.md

 - [blackfish](https://gitlab.com/blackfish/blackfish) - a CoreOS VM to build swarm clusters for Dev & Production by [@DataMC](http://datamc.io/)
 - [Centurion](https://github.com/newrelic/centurion) - Centurion is a mass deployment tool for Docker fleets.
 It takes containers from a Docker registry and runs them on a fleet of hosts with the correct environment variables, host volume mappings, and port mappings.
 By [@newrelic](https://github.com/newrelic)
 - [Clocker](https://github.com/brooklyncentral/clocker) - Clocker creates and manages a Docker cloud infrastructure.
 Clocker supports single-click deployments and runtime management of multi-node applications that run as containers distributed across multiple hosts, on both Docker and Marathon.
-It leverages [Calico][calico] and [Weave][weave] for networking and [Brooklyn][brooklyn] for application blueprints.
+It leverages [Calico][calico] and [Weave][weave] for networking and [Brooklyn](http://brooklyn.apache.org/) for application blueprints.
 By [@brooklyncentral](https://github.com/brooklyncentral)
 - [Conduit](https://github.com/ehazlett/conduit) - Experimental deployment system for Docker by [@ehazlett](https://github.com/ehazlett)
 - [depcon](https://github.com/ContainX/depcon) - Depcon is written in Go and allows you to easily deploy Docker containers to Apache Mesos/Marathon, Amazon ECS and Kubernetes.
 By [@ContainX][ContainX]
 - [deploy](https://github.com/ttiny/deploy) :skull: - Git and Docker deployment tool.
 A middle ground between simple Docker composition tools and full blown cluster orchestration by [@ttiny](https://github.com/ttiny)
 - [dockit](https://github.com/humblec/dockit) :skull: - Do docker actions and Deploy gluster containers!
 By [@humblec](https://github.com/humblec)
 - [gitkube](https://github.com/hasura/gitkube) - Gitkube is a tool for building and deploying docker images on Kubernetes using `git push`.
 By [@Hasura](https://github.com/hasura/).
-- [Grafeas](https://github.com/Grafeas/Grafeas) - A common API for metadata about containers, from image and build details to security vulnerabilities.
-By [Grafeas](https://github.com/Grafeas)
+- [Grafeas](https://github.com/grafeas/grafeas) - A common API for metadata about containers, from image and build details to security vulnerabilities.
+By [grafeas](https://github.com/grafeas)
 - [Longshoreman](https://github.com/longshoreman/longshoreman) :skull: - Longshoreman automates application deployment using Docker.
 Just create a Docker repository (or use a service), configure the cluster using AWS or Digital Ocean (or whatever you like) and deploy applications using a Heroku-like CLI tool.
 By [longshoreman](https://github.com/longshoreman)

 ### Monitoring